abdul-ghani-chishti/programming_with_python_assignment/README.md

 # programming_with_python_assignment
-Its a branch of IUBH public with python assignment
+Its a branch in which my programming with python assignment is.